Commonwealth of Nations: Commonwealth organisations

-Commonwealth countries share many links outside government, with various non-governmental organisations, notably for sport, culture, education, law, and charity claiming to operate on a Commonwealth-wide basis.
-Some, such as Sight Savers International and the English-Speaking Union, also operate outside the Commonwealth, though their operations began and largely remain within the association.

 The Commonwealth Secretariat regulates formal accreditation with the Commonwealth through its Accreditation Committee.
 The admittance criteria includes upholding a commitment to the Commonwealth Charter.
 Formally accredited organisations include the Association of Commonwealth Universities, which manages the Commonwealth Scholarship allowing students to study in other Commonwealth countries, and the Commonwealth Parliamentary Association which links together over 180 Commonwealth parliaments.

 Commonwealth Foundation

 The Commonwealth Foundation is an intergovernmental organisation, resourced by and reporting to Commonwealth governments, and guided by Commonwealth values and priorities.
 Its mandate is to strengthen civil society in the achievement of Commonwealth priorities: democracy and good governance, respect for human rights and gender equality, poverty eradication, people-centred and sustainable development, and to promote arts and culture.

 The Foundation was established in 1965 by the Heads of Government.
 Admittance is open to all members of the Commonwealth, and in December 2008, stood at 46 out of the 53 member countries.
 Associate Membership, which is open to associated states or overseas territories of member governments, has been granted to Gibraltar.
 2005 saw celebrations for the Foundation's 40th Anniversary.
 The Foundation is headquartered in Marlborough House, Pall Mall, London.
 Regular liaison and co-operation between the Secretariat and the Foundation is in place.
 The Foundation continues to serve the broad purposes for which it was established as written in the Memorandum of Understanding.